Ckarst/azure-content/articles/sql-database-connect-query.md

 1. Copy and paste the code sample from below into your console application.

-> [AZURE.WARNNING] The code sample is designed to be as short as possible to make it easy to understand.
+> [AZURE.WARNING] The code sample is designed to be as short as possible to make it easy to understand.
 The sample is not meant to be used in production.

-Although the code sample is not meant for production, it does have certain features that production-quality code must have:
+The code sample below is not meant for production.
+For production ready code, consider implementing the following best practices:

 - Exception handling.
 - Retry logic for transient errors.